frida/frida-website/_docs/javascript-api.md

 ## SqliteDatabase

-+   `SqliteDatabase.open(path)`: open the SQLite v3 database specified by
++   `SqliteDatabase.open(path[, options])`: opens the SQLite v3 database
-    `path`, a string containing the filesystem path to the database.
-The database will be opened read-write, and the returned SqliteDatabase object will allow you to perform queries on it.
+    specified by `path`, a string containing the filesystem path to the database.
+By default the database will be opened read-write, but you may customize this behavior by providing an `options` object with a property named `flags`, specifying an array of strings containing one or more of the following values: `readonly`, `readwrite`, `create`.
+The returned SqliteDatabase object will allow you to perform queries on the database.

 +   `SqliteDatabase.openInline(encodedContents)`: just like `open()` but the contents of the database is provided as a string containing its data,